gx9702/UA-TypeRepository/Core/Part5/ReferenceTypes/HasEffect/readme.md

 <!-- objecttype -->
 ## HasEffect
+The type for a reference to an event that may be raised when a transition occurs.
 The representation of the HasEffect ReferenceType in the address space is shown in the following table:

 |Name|Attribute|